VECTOR ALGEBRA

 Also, the P.V. of incentre I of is

-and the P.V. of orthocentre of is .
+and the P.V. of orthocentre of is

 COLLINEARITY OF THREE POINTS

-The necessary and sufficient condition that three points with P.V.'sare collinear is that there exist three scalars x, y, z not all zero such that
+are collinear is that there exist three scalars x, y, z not all zero such that

 COPLANARITY OF FOUR POINTS

-The necessary and sufficient condition that four points with P.V.'s are coplanar is that there exist scalar x, y, z, t not all zero such that
+are coplanar is that there exist scalar x, y, z, t not all zero such that

 SCALAR PRODUCT OF TWO VECTORS

-If and are two non-zero vectors then the scalar or dot product of and is denoted by. and is defined as
+are two non-zero vectors then the scalar or dot product of

-where is the angle between the two vectors and.
+where is the angle between the two vectors and

 IMPORTANT POINTS

-- The angle between two vectors and is defined as the smaller angle between them when they are drawn with the same initial point.
+is defined as the smaller angle between them when they are drawn with the same initial point.

-Usually, we take .
+.
 Angle between two like vectors is 0 and angle between two unlike vectors is .

-- The dot product is a scalar quantity, since it is the product of three scalars and .
+- The dot product is a scalar quantity, since it is the product of three scalars

-- If either is the null vector, the scalar product is the scalar zero.
+is the null vector, the scalar product is the scalar zero.

-- If are two unit vectors, than .
+.
 Thus, the scalar product of two unit vectors is equal to the cosine of the angle between their directions.

-- Since the scalar product of two vectors is only a number, we see that (i) is only a number being the product of two numbers and (ii) is a vector whose modulus is times that of .
+- Since the scalar product of two vectors is only a number, we see that (i)

 GEOMETRICAL INTERPRETATION OF SCALAR PRODUCT

-Suppose the vectorsandare represented by the directed line segmentsandrespectively.
+are represented by the directed line segments

 Then